agrosjs/agros/README.md

 The definition of `ViewConfig` is like below:

+- `id: string` - (required) defines the ID of current route view
 - `path: string` - (required) defines the route that the view matches, must be an absolute path
 - `provider: Type<AbstractComponent> | LazyLoadHandler` - the provider for view class
+- `parent?: string` - defines the parent view of current view, if current view is a top-leveled view, let it be `null`
 - `caseSensitive?: boolean` - defines the route matcher should use case-sensitive mode or not
 - `index?: number` - specify if current view is an indexed route
 - `priority?: number` - priority in current level routes, the value is bigger, The higher this value is, the better the chance of being matched with